duckduckgo/duckduckgo-documentation/CONTRIBUTING.md

 If submitting a **bug/suggestion**:
 * Check if a GitHub issue already exists for the given bug/suggestion
     * If one doesn't exist, create a GitHub issue in the DuckDuckGo-Documentation repository
-        * Clearly describe the bug/improvemnt, including steps to reproduce when it is a bug.
+        * Clearly describe the bug/improvemnt, including steps to reproduce when it is a bug
     * If one already exists, please add any aditional comments you have regarding the matter

 If submitting a **pull request** (bugfix/addition):